 Candidates: Current Job position, Desired salary, Ready for a business trip, Email, Employment, Schedule, Work experience, Previous Job positions, Role Responsibilities, Education, Skills, Languages…

-I would love to delve deeper into the exploration processes, modelling techniques and processes used to get to the output, but for blog purposes, I’ll keep to the good stuff (if you are interested in the process, pls book some time with me for a conversation).
+I would love to delve deeper into the exploration processes, modelling techniques, and processes used to get to the output.
+Still, for blog purposes, I’ll keep to the good stuff (if you are interested in the process, pls book some time with me for a conversation).